mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ Lambda function created: firmware-update-manager"
    ```

    The firmware update manager is now deployed and ready to orchestrate update campaigns.
 This function provides a programmatic interface for creating jobs with advanced configuration options like rollout rates, abort conditions, and timeout policies, enabling sophisticated update strategies for different device types and deployment scenarios.
+The exponential rollout configuration ensures gradual deployment while monitoring for failures.

 5. **Create Sample Firmware and Upload to S3**: